-The headteacher and his senior managers continued to provide a very positive lead in the school.
+The acting headteacher and his senior managers had provided a very positive lead in the school.
 They worked effectively as a team and were committed to meeting the needs of their learners as well as creating a culture of continuous improvement.
-They had continued to develop the very positive working atmosphere in the school.
+They had sustained and developed the very positive working atmosphere in the school.

-There was a growing culture of developing leadership capacity at all levels.
+The school continues to develop leadership capacity at all levels.
 The school's senior managers had successfully engaged with the principal teachers to increase their ownership of the improvement priorities and the self-evaluation of the work of the school.
 This had had a significant impact on the consistency of the learners' experiences across the school.

 Staff felt able and confident to show initiative and take on lead roles within and beyond the classroom.
 They had contributed well to the progress with the improvement plan priorities and the implementation of aspects of the new curriculum.
 Particular staff had taken the lead in the development of literacy, numeracy and health and wellbeing across the school.
 Other staff were involved in the provision of professional development opportunities by delivering or supporting a number of in-school activities designed to share and improve teaching practice across the school.

-Self-evaluation had become an important part of the school's improvement procedures.
+Self-evaluation was now providing a more rigorous base for the school's improvement procedures.
 The school had a number of examples of effective self-evaluation strategies in place both at school and departmental levels.
-Improved communication combined with an improved sense of responsibility and accountability throughout the school was having a significant impact on the quality of the process.
+Improved communication combined with an improved understanding and sense of responsibility and accountability throughout the school was having a significant impact on the quality of the process.